emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/lab7/lab7.md

     Add a **Prompt** node and enter instructions in the text box.
 If you wish to add variable information, encapsulate it in curly braces; this will automatically add a connection edge to the node once saved.
 Example:

-    ```bash
-    Given the provided text, extract all key information and important details.
+    >Given the provided text, extract all key information and important details.
 Use this information to automatically generate a easy to understand summary.
     Provided text : {{user_input}}
-    ```

     ![Agent Builder screen showing step 4a, adding a Prompt node to the workflow.
 A red arrow points from the Prompt component in the left panel to a newly created Prompt node placed between the Chat Input and OCI Agent nodes in the workspace.
 The Prompt node features a template input and save button.](images/step4a.png)